 Individual & Collective Goals

 Several New England states have offshore wind procurement targets, which will help them achieve regional carbon emissions reduction mandates of 80% below 1990s levels by 2050.
-Rhode Island’s Block Island Wind Farm served as New England’s first commercial-scale offshore wind farm, and the region currently has six offshore wind farms in the planning, approval, and development stages.
+Rhode Island’s Block Island Wind Farm served as New England’s first commercial-scale offshore wind farm, and the region currently has 10 offshore wind farms in the planning, approval, and development stages.
 State and independent analyses show that New England will need 30-45 gigawatts (GW) of offshore wind to reach its climate goals by 2050.

 Offshore wind serves as a critical clean energy resource for meeting renewable energy targets outlined in state climate legislation and decarbonization goals.
 Each of the New England states plays a key role in the fight to combat the climate crisis through our unique access to this abundant coastal resource.